 I love to write.
 I guess most bloggers do.
 Written words have always been better friends to me than spoken ones, at least as far as my own are concerned.
 If I were asked to speak in front of others, I would cringe and slink to the back of the room, but if asked to write my thoughts for the same group, no problem.

-The down side of writing, for me anyway, is I often wake up in the middle of the night and my writer brain kicks into gear before I fall back asleep.
+The down side of writing is I often wake up in the middle of the night and my writer brain kicks into gear before I fall back asleep.
 I can’t seem to stop ideas from tumbling around in my head.
 Sometimes I do get good ones, and I probably should write them down immediately, but I’m pretty sure turning on the light to do so would be highly annoying to Dear Hubby.
 I just try to remember and write them down when I get up.